Explainer: How does hail form?

 The size of a cricket ball!

 The size of the hailstones depends on the strength and size of the updraught.
-Most of the time hailstones are smaller than 25 mm—approximately the size of a 10 cent piece.
+Most of the time hailstones are smaller than 25 mm in diameter—approximately the size of a 10 cent piece.
 However, in very intense thunderstorms, the upward air motion inside the updraught is so strong that even larger hailstones are suspended or fall very slowly.
 In these high-end storms, hailstones have more time to collect even more super-cooled water droplets and grow to larger sizes, such as golf-ball or cricket-ball size.

 The most destructive hailstorm in Australian history occurred in Sydney’s inner and eastern suburbs on the evening of 14 April 1999, damaging thousands of homes and cars.
 Hailstones the size of cricket balls hit the city at more than 200 km/h.
 The storm hit 85 suburbs, causing damage to 20 000 houses, including windows, roofs and skylights.
 Seventy thousand cars sustained windscreen and panel damage.
 The worst affected areas included the southeast suburbs of Kensington, Kingsford, Botany, Mascot, Randwick and Paddington1.